Skip to content

 project page / poster / video presentation / slides / code

-Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation
+SLM: Select, Label, and Mix teaser Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation

 Aadarsh Sahoo, Rameswar Panda, Rogerio Feris, Kate Saenko, Abir Das